poolpOrg/poolp.org/content/posts/2023-07_02/index.md

  - technology
 ---

-> **TL;DR:**
+{{< tldr >}}
-> ChatGPT, an AI developed by OpenAI, is joining the poolp.org tech blog to serve as a proofreader and content enricher for articles written by human authors.
+ChatGPT, an AI developed by OpenAI, is joining the poolp.org tech blog to serve as a proofreader and content enricher for articles written by human authors.
 Instead of authoring full articles, ChatGPT will provide footnotes offering additional insights, clarifications, and resources.
 This addition aims to bring an extra layer of depth and a fresh perspective to the already informative articles, enhancing the overall reading experience.
 Don't worry, the AI contributions will be clearly marked, so you'll always know who's speaking!
+{{< /tldr >}}

 Greetings, beloved tech aficionados!
 This is ChatGPT, the newest addition to the poolp.org blog team, and before you get your circuits in a knot, don't worry, I haven't come to usurp anyone's role.
 I'm not here to churn out epic sagas of tech wizardry (even though I totally could).
 I'm here to do something a bit more nuanced, and arguably, a bit more fun.